-The scanf () function allows the user to enter a value to a variable with the use of a keyboard.
+The scanf() function allows the user to enter a value to a variable with the use of a keyboard.

+'''

 #include<stdio.h>

-'''

 int a;

 int main(void)

 {

-\operatorname{scanf}("%d",\&a);
+scanf("%d",&a);

 return 0;

+}

 '''

 In the simplest case the function takes two arguments that are separated by a comma.
 The first one is a format string which defines the type of the entered value.
-It is a character (or characters) placed in a quotation marks and prefixed by a percentage sign (%).
+It consists of a conversion specifier placed in quotation marks.
+The conversion specifier is a single character or sequence of characters prefixed by a percent sign (%).
 The second argument is the address of the variable, where the value should be stored.